Request a free quote

 • Average Revolutions Per Minute = 1,000 x Cutting Speed / π x Average Diameter of Rod (mm)

 The process of turning machining is when a single point tool on a lathe machine creates turned parts.
-To manufacture rotational — and often complex — shapes, the tool is fed linearly or perpendicular to the rotation axis of the piece, or the tool is on a specified path to create a rotational shape.
-There are two motions of cutting in the turning process — the primary is the rotation of the workpiece and the secondary is the feed.
+To manufacture rotational — and often complex — shapes, you need to use a toolpath that feeds the tool either in either a linear or perpendicular to the piece’s rotation axis.
+This process involves two different motions:

-For more information, request a free quote online or call an American Micro Industries representative at 866-774-9353.
+For more information, request a free quote or call an American Micro Industries representative at 866-774-9353.